 Guest posts and blogging on other mediums

 Guest blogging is the best way to connect with other bloggers and already established audience.
 But finding a way in to a guest post isn’t as easy as it sounds.
-Bloggers usually like to >Guest posts and blogging on other mediums of mutual support here.
+Bloggers usually like to help each other but there should be a genuine effort and feeling of mutual support here.

 It is easy to get disheartened on rejection but that is part and parcel of this.
 Slowly, as you build your own blog with quality content, you will find that rejection rate has gone down slower.